SAP-samples/btp-fiori-helloworld/docs/pages/3_develop/2_create_app.md

 # Create an SAP Fiori Application with "Start from template"

+This tuorial uses the basic template to create a SAPUI5 app.
+The basic template is intended for all developers who want to start developing their own SAPUI5 app from scratch.

+If you develop a business apps you may prefer using [Fiori Elements](https://experience.sap.com/fiori-design-web/smart-templates/) consuming services from Cloud Applicatin Programming Model (CAP) or ABAP RESTful Application Programming Model (RAP).
+Fiori Elements provide less flexibility but speed up development by reducing the amount of frontend code needed to build SAP Fiori apps.

 **Procedure**

 1. Click on **Start from template** in the Welcome tab to create the project.